How to Eat Healthy on a Budget

 I read an article the other day that said 50 percent of all produce in the United States is thrown away.
 Can you believe that?
 Another article I read said 150,000 tons of food are thrown away in the United States each day.
 When you waste food, you’re essentially throwing your money away.
 Only buy what you’ll actually eat.
 Freeze and can whatever you can’t and don’t forget to eat those leftovers!!!

 15 | Try Generic Brands

-If you’re the type of person that only buys name brand foods you need to knock that off asap.
+If you’re the type of person that only buys name-brand foods you need to knock that off asap.
 Now don’t get me wrong, not all name brands or generic brands are created equal.
-Some cheaper, generic brand are low quality and filled with yucky ingredients.
+Some cheaper, generic brands are low quality and filled with yucky ingredients.
 So read the labels.
-I think you’ll be pleasantly surprised to discover some generic brands have the same ingredients as your favorite name brand products!
+I think you’ll be pleasantly surprised to discover some generic brands have the same ingredients as your favorite name-brand products!
 And they taste good too!
 And they’re usually significantly cheaper!